John Geddert: Involvement in U.S. sexual abuse scandal

-Geddert's long-time association with Larry Nassar, who was sued for sexually assaulting at least 150 women and girls, caused legal troubles for Geddert.
+Geddert's long-time association with Larry Nassar, who was convicted of sexually assaulting at least 150 women and girls, caused legal troubles for Geddert.
 Geddert and Nassar's close personal and professional relationships have led some to suspect that Geddert was aware of Nassar's abuse but did nothing about it.
 Many former gymnasts and parents have asserted that the intense and abusive environment Geddert created in his gym allowed for Nassar, a regular volunteer at Geddert's gym, to easily groom gymnasts and gain their trust.
 Several gymnasts have admitted that Geddert created such a hostile environment that they were unable to approach Geddert about the abuse.
 At least one former gymnast testified that Geddert walked in on a supposed medical session while Nassar was penetrating her with his fingers.
 The witness stated that Geddert joked about her injury and left the room.

 Prosecution and death

 On February 25, 2021, Geddert was charged with 24 felony crimes: 14 counts of human trafficking-forced labor resulting in injury, six counts of human trafficking of a minor for forced labor, and one count each of continuing criminal enterprise, first-degree criminal sexual conduct, second-degree criminal sexual conduct, and lying to a police officer during a violent crime investigation.
-Hours after being charged, Geddert fatally shot himself at a rest area off Interstate 127 in DeWitt, Michigan.
+Hours after being charged, Geddert fatally shot himself at a rest area off Interstate 96 in Watertown Charter Township, Michigan.